Greek Islands: 2022 Business Aviation Destination Guide

 June through September is always peak season for Greece creating congestion.
 Airports throughout the country – both mainland and islands – are inundated with traffic from all over the world.
 Due to the congestion, authorities are implementing restrictions to accommodate for the influx, which is affecting general aviation (GA).

 The following is an overview of what you need to know:

 Popular Greek Islands

 Popular island and coastal destinations in Greece include Santorini (LGSR), Mikonos (LGMK), Corfu (LGKR), Rhodes (LGRP), Chania (LGSA), Iraklion (LGIR), Kefallinia (LGKF), Preveza (LGPZ) and Thessaloniki (LGTS).
-Note that LGPZ is a military airport that’s now accepting commercial and GA traffic and requires, as published by NOTAM, a lead time of four working days and a minimum 48 hours prior notice to process prior permission required (PPR).
+Note that LGPZ and LGSA are military airports that’s now accepting commercial and GA traffic and requires, as published by NOTAM, a lead time of four working days and a minimum 48 hours prior notice to process prior permission required (PPR).
 In general, a PPR for any joint military/civil airport requires a minimum lead-time of four working days.